decretist/Dissertation/Chapter3/chapter3.markdown

 <!--

-Neither does the Hemingway model comport with the way in which modern literary scholars think about authorship.
+Neither does the Hemingway model comport well with the way in which authorship has been thought about in theoretically-informed literary scholarship over the last half-century.

   -->
 <!--